No767/Aimiko/README.md

 <div align=left>

+> ⚠️ **IMPORTANT**:
+> As of 2/19/2024, Aimiko is no longer being actively supported and developed.
+The repo is now archived to maintain historical content.
+More information can be found in https://github.com/No767/Aimiko/issues/75.
 ## Aimiko (愛美子)

 Aimiko is a multipurpose Discord bot built for the Trans Gayming Discord community, for the Trans Gayming Discord community.
 Aimiko is designed to encompass requested features on the server